10.5.1. Building Aggregation

 Who "Owns" The Part?

 The 'Warehouse' class diagram with a single private attribute: 'spares : Engine*[10]' Objects instantiated from three classes: Car, Engine, and Warehouse.
-The Car object has a pointer pointing to an instance of Engine.
-Warehouse has an array of pointers pointing at several Engine objects.
+The Car object has a pointer that points to an Engine object.
+The Warehouse object has an array of pointers pointing at several Engine objects.
 It shares one of those objects with a Car object.

 (a)(b)